whydumb/AI_TEST_2/README.md

 6. Run `node main.js` from the installed directory

-If you encounter issues, check the [FAQ](https://github.com/kolbytn/mindcraft/blob/main/FAQ.md) or find support on [discord](https://discord.gg/mp73p35dzC).
-We are currently not very responsive to github issues.
+If you encounter issues, check the [FAQ](https://github.com/mindcraft-ce/mindcraft-ce/blob/main/FAQ.md) or find support on [discord](https://discord.gg/mp73p35dzC).
+We are currently responsive to github issues.

 ## Tasks